-It should be used by licensing authority staff responsible for the issue, renewal, suspension and revocation of operator or PHV or taxi driver licences.
+It should be used by the Department's staff responsible for the issue, renewal, suspension and revocation of operator or taxi driver licences.

 These provisions only apply to the applicant and do not apply to the MOT or other vehicle check.
-They also do not apply to a DVLA or DVA driver's licence, although the Immigration Act 2014 and the 2016 Act introduced provisions regarding the issue and revocation of such licences in respect of unlawful migrants and provides, through section 44 of the 2016 Act, a new criminal offence of driving illegally in the UK.
+They also do not apply to a DVLA or DVA driver's licence, although the Immigration Act 2014 and the 2016 Act introduced provisions regarding the issue and revocation of DVLA licences in respect of unlawful migrants and, upon commencement, will provide, through Section 44 of the 2016 Act, a new criminal offence of driving illegally in the UK.